metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_v1beta2_manifest.md

 Optional:

-- `address` (String) address is the address to use for the remote's destination/source.Only used when remoteType is VPCSecurityGroupRuleRemoteTypeAddress.
+- `address` (String) address is the address to use for the remote's destination/source.
+Only used when remoteType is VPCSecurityGroupRuleRemoteTypeAddress.
-- `cidr_subnet_name` (String) cidrSubnetName is the name of the VPC Subnet to retrieve the CIDR from, to use for the remote's destination/source.Only used when remoteType is VPCSecurityGroupRuleRemoteTypeCIDR.
+- `cidr_subnet_name` (String) cidrSubnetName is the name of the VPC Subnet to retrieve the CIDR from, to use for the remote's destination/source.
+Only used when remoteType is VPCSecurityGroupRuleRemoteTypeCIDR.
-- `security_group_name` (String) securityGroupName is the name of the VPC Security Group to use for the remote's destination/source.Only used when remoteType is VPCSecurityGroupRuleRemoteTypeSG
+- `security_group_name` (String) securityGroupName is the name of the VPC Security Group to use for the remote's destination/source.
+Only used when remoteType is VPCSecurityGroupRuleRemoteTypeSG

 <a id="nestedatt--spec--vpc_security_groups--rules--destination--port_range"></a>